 Boats, Boatmen & Boat Rides at Varanasi

-Boats always invoke a sense of romance, a sense of walking on the waters that you otherwise can’t.
-In Varanasi, they become a part of rituals, a part of excursions, a part of recreation and sometimes a part of transportation too.
-Boats in Indian mythology refer to the vehicle that takes you on the other edge of Vaitarni River – the river between the earth and the other world.
-In folk and devotional poetry metaphor for going beyond the circle of life & death is ‘ taking the boat to go on the other side’.
+The Boats always invoke a sense of romance, a sense of walking on the waters that you otherwise can’t.
+In Varanasi, they become a part of rituals, a part of excursions, a part of recreation, and sometimes a part of transportation too.
+Boats in Indian mythology refer to the vehicle that takes you to the other edge of the Vaitarni River – the river between the earth and the other world.
+In folk and devotional poetry metaphor for going beyond the circle of life & death is ‘ taking the boat to go on the other side.

-Video of Boat ride on Ganga – Varanasi at Dawn
+Video of a Boat ride on Ganga – Varanasi at Dawn

-Watch the video clip of boat ride on Ganga at Dawn in Varanasi.
+Watch the video clip of the boat ride on Ganga at Dawn in Varanasi.

 Boats selling everything that you need to do Pooja on Ganga can be found in the mornings.
 Just in case you reach mid-stream and realize you have forgotten something on the shore.
 These highly decorated boats keep moving in the waters looking at the boats full of people, in case anyone needs anything.
 Otherwise too, buying curios on a boat is an experience in itself.

 Video of a young Boatman

 Watch the video of this young boatman in Varanasi.